Before placing a bare-root tree or containerized plant in the ground, check for girdling roots.

 Responding to girdling roots

 Giving a tree with girdling roots more water and fertilizer will not fix the problem.
+The offending roots must be exposed and removed.
+If that sounds like a lot of work, it is.

 You can grow a surprising amount of food in your own yard.
 Ask me how!